CGA17/CGA17.githib.io/index.md

 This will contain figures we've produced highlighing differences between the 2 analyses: higher/lower coverage.

 ## Methods
-Raw VCF (variant call file) processing was performed using the plink package.⁸ eQTL calling was performed using the Matrix eQTL R package ⁹ The eQTL calling follows a linear regression.
+Datasets were obtained from the 1000 Genomes Project aligned to GRCh38 Raw VCF (variant call file) processing was performed using the plink package Gene annotations were converted from GRCh37 to GRCh38 using UCSC LiftOver (http://genome.ucsc.edu) eQTL calling was performed using the Matrix eQTL R package ⁹ The eQTL calling follows a linear regression. eQTL Regression Equation: Y = XB + e
-Fine-mapping for causal variants was performed using the CAVIAR package.³ ATAC-seq data was obtained from the Roadmap Epigenomics Consortium.¹⁰ Gene set enrichment analysis was performed using the GSEA software.⁶ Datasets were obtained from the 1000 Genomes Project aligned to GRCh38.⁷
+Fine-mapping was performed using the susieR R package1

 ## Conclusions

-INSERT CONCLUSIONS HERE (IDEALLY BETTER COVERAGE = BETTER  RESULTS)
+#### Higher coverage sequencing data for genotyping identifies a greater number of eQTLs
+#### When finemapping eQTLs, higher coverage sequencing data identifies a larger number of potential causal SNPs (overlap with GTEx whole blood eQTLs)12
+#### Results are potentially confounded by population structure

 ## References